Laravel-Lang/status-generator/README.md

 $ composer require laravel-lang/status-generator --dev
 ```

-Instead, you may of course manually update your `require` block and run `composer update` if you so choose:
+Instead, you may of course manually update your `require-dev` block and run `composer update` if you so choose:

 ```json
 {